-- Early planting: Late May in the South Plains, mid-May in the Rolling Plains & SW Oklahoma - Terminates on its own (however, there is now increased use of glyphosate) - Must make physiological maturity prior to frost for optimum yield - Trostle observations in the Lubbock region affirm this observation.
+- ⊙ Early planted sesame normally gives the best yields - Early planting: Late May in the South Plains, mid-May in the Rolling Plains & SW Oklahoma - Terminates on its own (however, there is now increased use of glyphosate) - Must make physiological maturity prior to frost for optimum yield - Trostle observations in the Lubbock region affirm this observation.
 Some sesame is planted into early July, but should have been in the ground 10-14 days sooner to minimize risk of incomplete maturity.